Status Between 3ANC True Wireless Headphones Review

 • ANC struggles to block out bass-range.

 The Status Between 3ANC are great for sports and fitness.
-Even though they have a bulky design, their stability fins help keep them in place if you're lifting weights.
-If you're running or need to use the controls, the buds can move around in your ear, which is annoying.
+Even though they have a bulkier design than some earbuds, their stability fins help keep them in place if you're lifting weights or using a stationary bike.
+However, if you're running or need to use the controls, the buds can move around in your ear, which is annoying.
 Their fit can also be fatiguing over time due to the weight of the stems.
 On the upside, the buds are certified IPX5 for resistance against direct water contact.

 Pros